Human-Computer Interaction Program

 With the permission of the professor, METALS students may engage in independent project work on any number of innovative research projects sponsored by faculty.
 Students must complete an Independent Study Proposal, negotiate the number of units to be earned, submit a contract, and present a tangible deliverable.
 The Program Advisor's signature is required for the METALS Independent Study course.

-This project-based course provides an overview and hands-on introduction to iterative prototyping methods in HCI, with an emphasis on current and emerging technologies such as data-driven algorithmic systems, AI and machine learning, spatial computing, and IoT.
-Students will learn and implement approaches for creating and using prototypes to iteratively inform the creation of new technologies.
-The course will help students learn to strategically evaluate whether a given prototyping approach is a good fit for a given design or research question.
+This project-based, technical studio course provides an overview and hands-on introduction to iterative prototyping methods in HCI.
+Students learn methods and strategies to iteratively prototype novel technologies with users.
+Students will practice strategically evaluating whether a given prototyping approach is a good fit for a given design or research question (e.g., in terms of expected time, effort, and informativeness).
+Through a series of rapid course projects, students will explore the cutting-edge of HCI methods for prototyping complex interactive experiences with challenging design materials, such as AI and machine learning, social computing, and spatial computing.
 In addition to HCI undergraduate majors, the course is open to undergraduate and graduate level students with proficiency in programming and prior courses or experience in user-centered research, design, and/or evaluation.
-Some exceptions to the course prerequisites will be granted with the permission of the instructor.
+Some exceptions to the course prerequisites will be granted with permission of the instructor.

 This course covers techniques and technologies for creating data driven interfaces.
 You will learn about the entire data pipeline from sensing to cleaning data to different forms of analysis and computation.